afska/gba-link-connection/docs/wireless_adapter.md

 - `size=0, n=0, ph=0, ack=0, commState=3` (`3 = ENDING`)
 - `size=0, n=1, ph=0, ack=0, commState=0` (`0 = OFF`)
-  - this one is not acknowledged by the clients!
+  - _OFF state, so this one is not acknowledged by the clients!_

 ## SPI config